 Paper Thickness

 The paper thickness control is useful when you use media above 15mil thick.
 Canvas is an excellent example where thickness can easily exceed 19mil.
 The control is measured in tenths of a millimeter.
-Over the years, we have determined setting paper thickness to 6 works well and provides good quality with more than enough clearance to avoid head strikes.
+Over the years, we have determined that setting paper thickness to 6 works well and provides good quality with enough clearance to avoid head strikes.

 Color Density

-The Color Density control acts to fine tune ink usage.
-If you encounter a paper that warps or buckles under heavy ink loads (this is usually image dependent), try setting Color Density to minus 10.
+The Color Density control acts to fine-tune ink usage.
+If you encounter a paper that warps or buckles under heavy ink loads (this is usually image-dependent), try setting Color Density to minus 10.
 It will normally help with control warping and will not degrade image quality.

 The Drying Time per Print Head Pass is not often needed.
 We recommend increasing dry times for metals, translucent media, and materials you've coated by hand.